ageitgey/face_recognition/README.md

 `face_recognition` in a [Docker](https://www.docker.com/) container.
 With that, you should be able to deploy to any service that supports Docker images.

-You can try the Docker image locally by running: `docker-compose up`
+You can try the Docker image locally by running: `docker-compose up --build`

-Linux users with a GPU and [Nvidia-Docker](https://github.com/NVIDIA/nvidia-docker) installed can run the example on the GPU: Open the [docker-compose.yml](docker-compose.yml) file and uncomment the `dockerfile: Dockerfile.gpu` and `runtime: nvidia` lines.
+Linux users with a GPU (drivers >= 384.81) and [Nvidia-Docker](https://github.com/NVIDIA/nvidia-docker) installed can run the example on the GPU: Open the [docker-compose.yml](docker-compose.yml) file and uncomment the `dockerfile: Dockerfile.gpu` and `runtime: nvidia` lines.

 ## Having problems?